 Microsoft’s documentation for developers is clear on this subject: “It is… not intended for quick program or command access.”

 Of course, a Windows PC isn’t an iPhone.
 While Apple can force developers to follow its best-practice guidelines or ban their apps from the App Store, Microsoft can’t require developers to obey its guidelines.
-But maybe—just maybe—if everyone thought of it as a “notification,” developers would be less tempted to throw icons there.
+But maybe—just maybe—if everyone thought of it as a “notification area,” developers would be less tempted to throw icons there.

 Why Does Everyone Think It’s Called the System Tray?